 Roger originally thought it would take only two years to build the Storybook Trail, which was the first section that he needed to complete before the park could open.
 Finally, after seven years, at 2:00 on Sunday, August 8, 1971, Roger and his wife Mavis hung up a piece of butcher paper saying "OPEN" on the fence and the first visitors entered the park.
 Admission was one dollar for adults and fifty cents for children and starting wage was $1.65 per hour, five cents above minimum wage.
 There were 75 people the first day and 1,000 people the next Sunday.
 Roger's dream was finally a reality with Roger as the creative force and Mavis as the business head.

 A SUCCESS BUT THE WORK CONTINUES

 Roger quit his job with the State Highway Department after Enchanted Forest's second season, in 1973, when he was sure it would be able to support himself and his family.
 Mavis ran the business until diagnosed with cancer and passed the day to day operations of running the business to daughters Susan and Mary when they were young adults.
-Mavis, though not active in the business anymore, has written several books about the Enchanted Forest and is still a busy writer.
+Mavis has written several books about the Enchanted Forest.

 Through the years, Roger and his family have been adding to his dream with new additions to the park.
 The Tofteville western town was built the second year, and the Haunted House opened in 1974.
 The Comedy Theatre was built for daughter Susan, who writes and directs the outrageous musical comedies based on fairy-tales.
 The Ice Mountain Bobsled roller coaster was originally designed in 1983 as a roller coaster that floated along a 24" wide fiberglass track, but was redesigned 2 years later by Ascott Design when the original design proved too difficult to get visitors through fast enough.